SM 18x150 [2xM5] / N42 - magnetic roller

 - In other words, thanks to the shiny coating of nickel, gold, or silver, the element acquires an aesthetic appearance,

-- Significant importance in advanced technologically fields – are used in hard drives, electric drive mechanisms, medical equipment or very advanced devices.
+- Wide application in the industry of new technologies – are used in hard drives, electric motors, medical devices or various technologically advanced devices.

 Disadvantages of neodymium magnets: